tiaranazz/ISS-Location-Tracking-Python-/README.md

 7. Open Visual Studio Code and install Python in the Extensions section by searching for Python.
 Follow as prompted.

-#This project comprises of three different working files.
+#This project comprises of two different working files.

 ISSTracking_Tiara file will display results in the iss.txt file where it shows the number of astronauts onboard and the current latitude & latitude.
 The second windows prompt is the Python Turtle Graphics, showing the world map and the real time location of the ISS Space Station that refreshes every 5 seconds.